axelhahn/bash_colorfunctions/docs/30_All_functions.md

   color.fg COLOR (COLOR2)
-                   set a foreground color; a 2nd parameter is optional to set a background color too color.echo COLOR|PRESET (COLOR2) TEXT
+                   set a foreground color; a 2nd parameter is optional to set a background color too color.preset PRESET
+                   Apply the color set of foreground and background of a given preset name. color.echo COLOR|PRESET (COLOR2) TEXT
                    write a colored text with carriage return and reset colors The 1st param must be a COLOR(code/ name) for the